-For the ecosystem, this plant offers shade to the water, keeping the summer time temperatures in check both for fish health and water quality.
+For the ecosystem, this plant offers shade to the water, helping to keep the summer time temperatures in check, benefiting both the fish health and water quality.

 Why do we need aquatic plants?

 Aquatic plants offer two major benefits to any water feature.
 First and foremost they are attractive looking plants that complete the landscape.

 They soften and naturalize the areas in and around the water garden.
 Secondly, the plants offer much needed filtration for the ecosystem.
 The roots of the plants compete for nutrients with algae.
-This means, if you have many plants essentially stealing the nutrients from algae, then the algae will have a much more difficult time to bloom, but your plants will!
-Most problems with Algae can be solved by adding plants to the pond.
-This is especially true in a pond that gets may hours of sun each day, you will need many more plants than in a pond that is not in direct sun.
+This means, if you have many plants essentially stealing the nutrients from algae, then the algae will have a much more difficult time to bloom, but your plants will do great!
+Most problems with algae can be solved by adding plants to the pond.
+This is especially true in a pond that gets many hours of sun each day, you will need many more plants than a pond that is not in direct sun.